alfredbaudisch/alfredbaudisch.com/content/posts/2021-04-22-day-43-ik-refresher.md

 type: "post"
 ---

 In ancitipation to Ludum Dare this Saturday.
 This was frustrating.
-Hopefully, I won’t forget it anymore.
+Hopefully, I won't forget it anymore.

 ## Process

-{% imageGallery [ { src: "/media/wp-content/2021/04/0043-process-blender.png", alt: "", caption: "", link: "/media/wp-content/2021/04/0043-process-blender.png" }, { src: "/media/wp-content/2021/04/frustration.png", alt: "This painting is called “FRUSTRATION”", caption: "This painting is called “FRUSTRATION”", link: "/media/wp-content/2021/04/frustration.png" } ] %}
+{% imageGallery [ { src: "/media/wp-content/2021/04/0043-process-blender.png", alt: "", caption: "", link: "/media/wp-content/2021/04/0043-process-blender.png" }, { src: "/media/wp-content/2021/04/frustration.png", alt: "This painting is called FRUSTRATION", caption: "This painting is called FRUSTRATION", link: "/media/wp-content/2021/04/frustration.png" } ] %}

 -   Extend from the tail of the leg bone
 -   Clear parent (ALT+P)